 - On the Data > Collections screen, click the name of the collection you want to edit (or click the ellipsis icon at the far right in its row, then select Edit. from the selection list).

 - Modify the collection as needed, and then click Save.

 If you change the Earliest Date to Collect to an earlier date, HPE Consumption Analytics platform starts the collection process for the added date range after you save the updated collection.

 Viewing the history and status of a collection

 In addition to Last Updated information, it shows the Earliest Date to Collect you specified for the collection, and Days Missing This Quarter (the number of days in the current quarter for which your collection is missing data).

 If you are missing data, look for Health Checks that might indicate a problem with the collection credentials.
-If the collection is configured correctly, contact HPE Consumption Analytics Portal Support for assistance.
+If the collection is configured correctly, contact HPE Consumption Analytics platform Support for assistance.